openequella/openequella.github.io/guides/DynamicCollectionsGuide.md

 ```

 ### Harvester Collection
 Selecting the Harvester Collection checkbox in the Dynamic Collection Editor will make the available as a harvester collection.
-This allows items in the collection to be harvested by third-party harvesters, including EQUELLA.
+This allows items in the collection to be harvested by third-party harvesters, including openEQUELLA.

 When Dynamic Filtering is not enabled on the dynamic collection, the dynamic collection is listed as a harvestable collection.

 When Dynamic Filtering is enabled on the dynamic collection, each instance created from the configured list of values becomes harvestable.
-An example list of harvestable instances as viewed from an EQUELLA Harvester
+An example list of harvestable instances as viewed from an openEQUELLA Harvester